HathorNetwork/hathor-wallet-mobile/QA.md

         1. Send 1 HTR to your own address (it will ask for the biometry again)
         1. Disable biometry
         1. Lock wallet, and it must require you to type your PIN Code.
+    1. Test safe Biometry mode
+        1. Go to unleash and enable the `safe-biometry-mode.rollout` for this wallet.
+        1. Enable biometry (either Fingerprint, FaceID or TouchID depending on the device, it will require your pin)
+        1. Check that the "Change PIN" option is no longer on the list.
+        1. Create a transaction to send 1 HTR to your own address, when prompted for the biometry press cancel.
+        1. It should show an error message, press anywhere outside to close the message.
+        1. Try again but this time actually send the 1 HTR.
+        1. Close the app and open, it should ask for biometry instead of pin when opening the wallet.
+        1. When prompted for the biometry, press cancel, it should show a message that biometry failed.
+        1. At the bottom of the screen there should be a "try again" and a "reset wallet" buttons.
+        1. Press "try again" and actually unlock the wallet.
+        1. Send 1 HTR to your own address (it will ask for the biometry again)
+        1. Disable biometry (it will ask for the biometry)
+        1. Check that the "Change PIN" option appears on the list.
+        1. Lock wallet and it must require you to type your PIN Code.
+    1. Test biometry mode migration
+        1. Go to unleash and disable the `safe-biometry-mode.rollout` for this wallet.
+        1. Close the app and open, navigate to Settings > Security.
+        1. Enable biometry (either Fingerprint, FaceID or TouchID depending on the device)
+        1. Close the app and open, it should ask for biometry instead of pin when opening the wallet.
+        1. Go to unleash and enable the `safe-biometry-mode.rollout` for this wallet.
+        1. After some moments the app should lock by itself and request biometry to open.
+        1. Unlock the wallet and check that the history loads properly.
+        1. Go to unleash and disable the `safe-biometry-mode.rollout` for this wallet.
+        1. After some moments the wallet should lock by itself and request a biometry to open.
+        1. Unlock the wallet and check that the history loads properly.

 1. **Create a new token Tests**
     1. Click on Create a new token.